Out on the street, the traffic starts jumping

-- The success of a Startup depends (also) on the information.
+- The success of a Startup depends (also) on information.

 If after this post you ask your employee about his favorite movie, we kindly ask you to share his suggestion with us.
-Feedback on the above eGuides is more than welcome.
+Feedback on the above eGuides are more than welcomed.

 Wishing you a refreshing weekend!